 Keep a headache diary.
 It will help you spot anything that might trigger your migraines.
 Diary entries should include the date and time of your headache, any foods you ate, what you did, and medication you took just before the headache began.
 It may take 6 to 8 weeks or longer to begin to see patterns and triggers.

 Avoid common food triggers.
 Use information from your diary and from trial and error to figure out if any of these foods might be causing your migraines.

 - Food preservatives, such as nitrates, nitrites, and monosodium glutamate (MSG)

 - Ice cream or other cold foods

-Avoiding medication triggers.
-Many over-the-counter and prescription medications can trigger migraines.
-Check with your doctor if you think any of these may lead to your headaches.
+Avoid medication triggers.
+Many over-the-counter and prescription drugs can bring on migraines.
+Check with your doctor if you think any of these may lead to your headaches:

-Relieving psychological triggers.
-Stress, depression, anxiety, and even strong feelings such as grief from losing someone you love can trigger migraines.
-Although you can’t control all these factors, you can learn to control your response.
-Relaxation, biofeedback, and self-hypnosis techniques can be effective in relieving and preventing migraines, especially in children.
+Relieve mental or emotional triggers.
+Stress, depression, anxiety, and strong feelings such as grief can trigger migraines.
+Although you can’t always avoid these things, you can learn to control how you handle them.
+Relaxation, biofeedback, and self-hypnosis techniques can help relieve these sources of stress and prevent migraines, especially in children.

-Reducing physical triggers.
-Illness, missing meals, and being too tired can all trigger migraines.
-So can physical exertion, motion, and head injuries.
-Even menstruation can trigger migraines.
-Reduce the effect of physical triggers by trying to identify them, keeping a regular routine, being sure to treat illnesses quickly, and taking steps to avoid other physical triggers.
+Reduce physical triggers.
+Illnesses, missing meals, and being too tired can all trigger migraines.
+So can overdoing exercise, motion, and head injuries.
+Even menstruation can set off migraines.
+To curb the effect of these things, know how they affect you, keep a regular routine, treat illnesses quickly, and take steps to avoid other physical triggers.

-Looking for environmental triggers.
+Look for environmental triggers.
 Some people are sensitive to flickering lights, fluorescent lights, changes in air pressure or altitude, or even bold visual patterns.
-Use your headache diary to identify any environmental triggers -- and then take steps to eliminate or avoid them.
+Use your headache diary to spot any possible triggers in your environment -- and then take steps to get rid of them or avoid them.